byakugan-1/byakugan.io/_posts/2025-02-20-envoy-guide.md

 ![Image](/assets/img/envoy-guide-images/33.webp)

 Your Passport will display your 12-word mnemonic phrase.

-This mnemonic gives you full, unrestricted access to all your bitcoins.
-Anyone in possession of this phrase can steal your funds, even without physical access to your Passport.
+> Your mnemonic grants full, unrestricted access to your bitcoin.
+Never digitize it (no photos, files, cloud).
+Anyone with the words can steal your funds.
+{: .prompt-danger }

 The 12-word phrase restores access to your bitcoins in the event of loss, theft or breakage of your Passport.
 It is therefore very important to save it carefully and store it in a secure location.